openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   video component can be followed by a discussion component so that learners can discuss the video content without having to leave the page.
 When you add a discussion component to a unit, you create a content-specific discussion topic.
-See also
-  :ref:`Content Specific Discussion Topic <Content Specific Discussion Topic_g>`.
+See also :ref:`Content Specific Discussion Topic <Content Specific Discussion Topic_g>`.

   For more information, see :ref:`partnercoursestaff:Working with Discussion Components`.

+**Discussion Thread List**

+  The navigation frame that appears at one side of the **Discussion** page in the LMS.
+The discussion thread list shows the discussion categories and subcategories in the course.
+When you select a category, the list shows all of the posts in that category.
+When you select a subcategory, the list shows all of the posts in that subcategory.
+Select a post to read it and its responses and comments, if any.

 .. _Dropdown_g: